schanikk/Gutenberg-Graph-Network/README.md

 ```

-Next Step is to open the Docker bash of the Django Web app Container.
+Next Step is to open the Docker bash of the Django Web App container.
 We do this by first checking the Container id and then execute the bash inside the desired container by following the steps below.
-The Container ID we need is the one from the Image gutenbergapp-web.
+The Container ID we need is the one from the image gutenbergapp-web.
 In this example it is 5f794608962e.

 ```